jackellenberger/ellenberger.zone/pages/6-about.md

 ---
 title: About
 layout: about
-description: 'Lorem ipsum dolor sit amet nullam consequa<br />sed veroeros. tempus adipiscing nulla.'
+description: The Ellenberger family a little closer up
 permalink: /about
-image: assets/images/pic07.jpg
+image: assets/images/edina_nordic.jpg
 nav-menu: false
 front-page: true
 ---